 In the past several weeks, however, a few races have managed to come back online.
-Some of them “local” and in the coming weeks, some of them rather large.
+Some of them are “local” and in the coming weeks, there will be others that are rather large.

 Now as athletes, we’re born to race.
 Yes, one has to enjoy the process and embrace the journey and all that, but at the end of the day, racing is life (not to mention livelihood).
 To that end, when even small races started to pop up, some athletes were quoted as saying “I’d wear a hazmat suit around a triathlon course if it meant I could race.”

-I think the obvious lesson here is took one’s eyes on one’s own paper.
+I think the obvious lesson here is to take one’s eyes on one’s own paper.
 What’s great for one?
 Maybe not great for another.
 And for 2020?
 That ought to be OK.

 Yet my racing calendar for 2020 remains blank.
 Not because I don’t have a hazmat suit (I actually don’t but I’m sure with Amazon Prime, I could have one in a matter of 48 hours).
 And not because I feel racing is unnecessarily risky, depending on the logistics, travel, etc. I think there is “some” risk.
 But there is “some” risk in going to the grocery store.
 So the relative “risk” of racing I can balance in my head.

 For me?
 I simply looked at the races available and realized the courses don’t suit me athletically at all.
 Going out and racing just to race, for me, after 17 years as a pro, doesn’t offer upside.
-I’ve got experience coming out my ears.
+I’ve got experience coming out of my ears.
 I don’t need more race experience.
 I’m also 50 years old now (another horror of 2020).
-So the upside of putting an Ironman in my body on a course with little strategic advantage for me, athletically amounts to more risk than it’s worth….given all the other risks inherent to racing in this environment.
+So the upside of putting an Ironman in my body on a course with little strategic advantage for me athletically amounts to more risk than it’s worth, given all the other risks inherent to racing in this environment.

 So while I miss racing desperately, and would be willing to don a hazmat suit for the opportunity to race?
 It has to be for the right opportunity to race.
 And for what is on offer?
 That’s just not in the cards for me.

 It’s hard to open social media and see my peers out racing.
 But I know my time will come.
 And since good things come to those who wait?
-I’m waiting it out….with my eyes on my own paper….for the racing opportunity that is right for me.
+I’m waiting it out, with my own eyes on my own paper, for the racing opportunity that is right for me.

-With continued focus on consistent training, good work in the gym, and a healthy diet filled with good, iron rich, protein dense, Certified Piedmontese beef, when MY racing opportunity comes, I will be ready and better and stronger for it.
+With a continued focus on consistent training, good work in the gym, and a healthy diet filled with good, iron-rich, protein-dense, Certified Piedmontese beef, when MY racing opportunity comes, I will be ready and better and stronger for it.